Resources

-Pro-Voice Counseling includes building a network of support for each person after abortion.
-Recommending resources and referrals for other services is an important part of how Exhale extends our mission beyond our own services.
+Pro-Voice Counseling includes building a network of support for each person after-abortion.
+Exhale Pro-Voice’s free, national textline offers emotional support to individuals who have had abortions and to their allies.
+Recommending after-abortion resources and referrals to other services is an important part of how Exhale Pro-Voice extends our mission beyond our own services.
+Click here for free downloads of Exhale Pro-Voice brochures, flyers, and referral cards.

 After-abortion counseling & emotional support